MAKEUP ARTISTRY DIPLOMA PROGRAM

 Makeup Industry: Career Prospects

-The Makeup Artistry Diploma Program has gained an industry-wide reputation for excellence, giving students an exceptional network of contacts and resources when they enter into the marketplace.
+The Makeup Artistry Diploma Program has gained an industry-wide reputation for excellence, giving students an exceptional network of contacts and resources when they enter the marketplace.
 During the 10-month full-time program, you’ll gain a comprehensive understanding of makeup artistry- from everyday beauty to nightmare-inducing special effects.

 As the pioneer of prosthetic lab techniques and face-casting in Western Canada, JCI is often the first stop for recruiters.
 Our dedicated Industry Liaison, Jennine, will work with you to think beyond the classroom- where will you go from here?
 Jennine has a network of connections at her disposal, which means job postings are communicated directly to you.
 Whether you want to pursue makeup artistry in fashion, film, or special effects, an education at JCI will give you a serious advantage when starting your career.